 How To Apply for the Study Abroad Program:

-- Visit the Office of International Education (OIE) (77 Dunster Street).
+- Visit the Office of International Education (OIE) (1414 Massachusetts Avenue, 3rd Floor).
 They will help you figure out where/how to apply.
 Applications are done through the OIE Study Abroad website.

-- Once you have been accepted to a program, please bring relevant course syllabi to a concentration advisor (or, during the summer, email Jeff Miron) .
-They will determine whether a course can count for Ec credit and submit department approval through Studio Abroad when you meet.
+- Once you have been accepted to a program, please bring or email relevant course syllabi to a concentration advisor.
+They will determine whether a course can count for Economics credit and submit department approval through Study Abroad when you meet.
 Your course plan is tentative at this stage.
-If you change your course plan while abroad, Studio Abroad will notify your concentration advisor, who can approve (or not) changes.
+If you change your course plan while abroad, Study Abroad will notify your concentration advisor, who can approve (or not) changes.

 - Have substantial economic content

-- Employ primarily an economic methodology (i.e., use the tools from intro and intermediate economics, not primarily case studies, interviews, etc.)
+- Employ primarily an economic methodology (i.e., use the tools from introductory and intermediate economics, not primarily case studies, interviews, etc.)